Alecerzea/Running-IW6-Client-in-Linux/README.md

 # Running-IW6-Client-in-Linux
-A bash script made so it runs automatically IW6 or Call of Duty Ghost Client in Linux
+A bash script made so it runs automatically IW6 or Call of Duty Ghost Client in Linux using Proton-GE

+Note:
+I;m not related in any kind of form to Alterware, Activison, or GloriusEggroll I'm just sharing what worked for me